-7. Chemical industry: Other - (2B10).
+B4.
+Manufacture of basic chemicals - (2B10).

 The aggregated CO2 emissions included in this source category are not identified as a key source.
 Because no IPCC methodologies exist for these processes, country-specific methods and EFs are used.
 These refer to: